-With the enhancements in OP 14.8, the toggle functionality of the Print/Preview button will be replaced with a dropdown menu.
-When the end user clicks on the Printer button on the smart toolbar, OP 14 displays the following four options:
+When the end user clicks on the Printer button on the smart toolbar, following options display:

 - Save PDF